Liddell and Scott:

 The standard Greek dictionary LSJ is freely available in electronic form, having been released by the Perseus Project in 2007.
 It is available in various forms:

 This is a wonderful initiative of the University of Chicago.
 Logeion is the ultimate on-line dictionary site for Greek and Latin.
 It incorporates a number of Greek (and Latin) dictionaries: including LSJ, 'The middle Liddell', Autenrieth's Homeric Dictionary (1891) and W. Slater's Lexicon to Pindar (1969).
 Moreover Logeion offers frequency rankings and collocation (in literary texts only).
 And there is more … Read their 'about' file when you are in doubt.
-There is also an app (iOS7 only) , which is free, but does not offer all the options of the website.
+There is also an app for IOS and Android, which is free, but does not offer all the options of the website.

 The Perseus project has made available online versions of Liddell and Scott Greek-English Dictionary as well as of the Intermediate Liddell and Scott.

-If you consult your Greek texts online via Firefox you want to install the Alpheos plug-in, which adds Greek and Latin dictionaries, as well as automatic morphological analysis. http://alpheios.net/content/alpheios-texts, Highly recommended.
+If you consult your Greek or Latin texts online you want to install the Alpheios plug-in for Chrome, Firefox and Safari which adds Greek and Latin dictionaries, as well as automatic morphological analysis. https://alpheios.net/ Highly recommended.

 Diogenes, the free PHI/ TLG search software incorporates the Perseus data and allows easy offline consultation of LSJ on Mac OS X, Windows, and Linux platforms.
 It also does one click morphological analysis.
 NB You'll need to have access to the PHI 7 CD Rom.